unoplatform/uno.resizetizer/doc/using-uno-resizetizer.md

 # How-To: Get Started with Uno.Resizetizer

 Uno.Resizetizer is a set of MSBuild tasks to manage the assets of an app.
-Using this package, it is not needed to care about generating and maintaining different image sizes/scaling and create a splash screen plumbing.
+Using this package, it is not needed to care about generating and maintaining different image sizes/scaling and creating a splash screen plumbing.
 It is only needed to provide an `svg` file and the tool will take care of the rest.

 Starting Uno Platform 4.8, the solution template includes Uno.Resizetizer by default.
 If you want to use it with an application created from an earlier version of Uno Platform, you can follow the steps below.